szobov/ros-opentelemetry/README.md

 just docker-up-example
 ```

-## License

-Apache-2.0

 ## Contributing

-Contributions are welcome, but keep it mind that this is the open-source project -- maintainer can accept or reject your changes.
+Contributions are welcome, but please note that this is an open-source project, and the maintainer reserves the right to accept or reject your changes.
 Please ensure `just check` passes before submitting pull requests.